NickUfer/dockcron/README.md

 [mailcow-dockerized](https://github.com/mailcow/mailcow-dockerized) uses Ofelia to run scheduled tasks.
 Ofelia has some issues with memory usage and leaks.
 Dockcron works as a low profile drop-in replacement for Ofelia.
+In my tests Ofelia uses ~235MB memory after the first few job executions, whereas Dockcron constantly uses less than 5MB.

-Just drop a `docker-compose.override.yml` file into the root of your mailcow-dockerized setup.
+To use Dockcron it is best to create a `docker-compose.override.yml` file in the root of your mailcow-dockerized setup besides the actual docker compose file.
+This will reduce interference as much as possible.

-This will run Dockcron and make sure it only discovers jobs from the current compose project:
+This is a ready to use override file:
 ```yml
 services:
   ofelia-mailcow: